How to Ferment Vegetables at Home: Complete Beginner's Guide

 - If you want extra peace of mind, you can sterilize the jars by running them through the dishwasher on a hot cycle or submerging them fully in simmering (not boiling) water for 10 minutes

-- Avoid pouring hot water directly into cold jars—thermal shock can shatter the glass, especially if it's not canning grade
+- Avoid pouring hot water directly into cold jars—thermal shock can shatter the glass

 2. Prep Your Tools